SuperbTUM/real-time-ReID-tracking/README.md

 Python >= 3.8 is recommended.

-All code was developed with PyTorch and Numpy.
-Please download and install the latest stable version with CUDA 11.x.
+All code was developed with latest version of PyTorch(2.0!) and Numpy.
+Please download and install the latest stable version with CUDA 11.x(ex.
+11.8).
 All codes are tested with one single GPU.
-If you wish to accelerate training, [mixed-precision training](https://github.com/NVIDIA/apex) should be a great option.
-It can save training time as well as reduce memory cost.
+If you wish to accelerate training, you are advised to apply [mixed-precision training](https://github.com/NVIDIA/apex).
+It is estimated to save training time as well as reduce memory cost.
 Distributed training is also available.
-If you wish to accelerate inference, you may refer to TorchScript or TensorRT.
+If you wish to accelerate inference, you may refer to TorchScript, ONNX or TensorRT.
 A major reference is [this](https://developer.nvidia.com/blog/accelerating-inference-up-to-6x-faster-in-pytorch-with-torch-tensorrt/).

 You are suggested to install other dependencies with